lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Zander** _(02-Jul-18 05:46 PM)_

-@Magic8Ball Does Emmett take some of the hair alcohol and drink extensively?
+@Magic8Ball Does Emmett take some of the Selene's Hair and drink extensively?

 **Magic8Ball** _(02-Jul-18 05:46 PM)_